JethroJames/SAP-MVC/README.md

 You can run the main.py for each dataset individually by using the following commands.

+python main.py

+Add code lines to the text:

+dataset.postprocessing(test_index, addNoise=True, sigma=0.5, ratio_noise=0.1, addConflict=True, ratio_conflict=0.4)

 ## Where to find the parameter configuration?

 Detailed parameter configuration is in the config folder.

-## How to set conflict datasets?

-Add code lines to the text:

-dataset.postprocessing(test_index, addNoise=True, sigma=0.5, ratio_noise=0.1, addConflict=True, ratio_conflict=0.4)